oracle-cne/ocne/doc/experimental/phase1/update-opensearch.md

-# Upgrade OpenSearch
+# Update OpenSearch

 ### Version: v0.0.1-draft

-Upgrade from OpenSearch 2.3.0 to 2.15.0.
+Update OpenSearch 2.3.0 to be managed by a Helm chart in the ocne-catalog.

 ## Modify the OpenSearch objects to be annotated as being managed by Helm
 Verrazzano does not deploy OpenSearch using a Helm chart.